DevTony101/js-todo-app-indexed_db/README.md

 Once you download the code, execute the following commands.

-To install all the dependices:
+To install all the dependencies:
 ```
 npm install
 ```